PolymerLabs/arcs/shell/docs/glossary.md

 A particle is the basic unit of computation in Arcs.
 A particle consists of a bit of JavaScript and UX code and is accompanied by a manifest.

-The manifest describes the particle's input and output views which corresponds to the data the particle operates on.
-Views are singleton entities or sets of typed entities whose types are specified in manifest files.
+The manifest describes the particle's input and output handles which corresponds to the data the particle operates on.
+Handles are singleton entities or collections of typed entities whose types are specified in manifest files.

 The manifest also describes the ways in which the particle interacts with the user through UX slots.
 A particle may occupy UX slots which essentially correspond to UI surfaces where the particle is allowed to render content into (e.g., snippets of HTML).
 A particle can also expose expose parts of the UI they occupy as new slots that other particles may render content into.

 Particles run in isolation of each other, are stateless and ephemeral.
-A particle may only communicate with other particles or with the Arcs runtime through its input and output views.
+A particle may only communicate with other particles or with the Arcs runtime through its input and output handles.
 Users interact with particles through UX that particles render in UX slots.

 ## **Manifest** ![Public](images/public.png)

 A manifest specifies recipes, particles and schemas.

-A schema spec defines entity types that represent input and output views in particles.
+A schema spec defines entity types that represent input and output handles in particles.

 A particle spec includes:

-*   Particle name or verb acting on input and output views and rendering into and exposing UX slots.
+*   Particle name or verb acting on input and output handles and rendering into and exposing UX slots.
-*   Input and output views are singleton entities or sets of entities with a certain schema and represent the inputs and outputs of the particle.
+*   Input and output handles are singleton entities or collection of entities with a certain schema and represent the inputs and outputs of the particle.
 *   Rendered slots are UX slots the particle renders content into.
 *   Exposed slots are UX slots the particle exposes to other particles in the recipe.